core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 This document defines CBOR encoding rules for YANG schema trees and their subtrees.

-Basic schema nodes such as leaf, leaf-list, list, anydata and anyxml can be encoded standalone.
-In this case, only the value of this schema node is encoded in CBOR.
-Identification of this value needs to be provided by some external means when required.

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
 This specification supports two type of CBOR keys; YANG Schema Item iDentifier (SID) as defined in {{sid}} and member names as defined in {{RFC7951}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond those natively supported by CBOR.
 For instance, CBOR tags are used solely in the case of anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

+Application payloads carrying a value serialized using the rules defined by this specification (e.g. CoAP Content-Format) SHOULD include the identifier (e.g. SID, namespace-qualified member name, instance-identifier) of this value.
+When SIDs are used as identifiers, the reference SID SHALL be included in the payload to allow stateless conversion of delta values to SIDs.
+Formats of these application payloads are not defined by the current specification and are not shown in the examples.

 # Encoding of YANG Schema Node Instances   {#instance-encoding}